 Another comment I heard from a few people is that the colours aren’t pigmented enough.
 So whilst I wouldn’t say that the Prissy Princess palette is the most pigmented palette I’ve seen, I didn’t have any problem with the pigmentation.
 Some of the colours may have needed an extra swipe for the swatches but that didn’t bother me.
 On the whole, the colours are very easy to use and I found them all to be very creamy and soft in texture.
 They feel luxury and look it too!

-I found the palette easy to use and apply to my skin.
-It applied evenly with little fallout.
+I found the palette easy to use.
+It is applied evenly with little fallout.
 I am genuinely very impressed and excited to see how many different looks I can create with the Prissy Princess palette.